 Your time is valuable.
-But attending the right event can be priceless in terms of knowledge and relationships gained. - Photo by C. Cagnin from Pexels
+But attending the right event can be priceless in terms of knowledge, skills, and relationships gained. - Photo: Work Truck

 Your time is valuable.
-But attending the right event can be priceless in terms of knowledge and relationships gained.
+But attending the right event can be priceless in terms of knowledge, skills, and relationships gained.

-With more events that you can count on your fingers and toes, how do you know what is the most valuable event to fit into your limited time?
-How do you maximize your time out of the office and get the most benefit for your fleet?
+With more events than you can count on your fingers and toes, how do you know which are the most valuable and which can fit into your limited time?
+How do you maximize your work travel and time out of the office to benefit your fleet?

-I’ll be candid: traveling and spending time away from the office is a pain.
-There is time spent determining if an event is worth your time in the first place.
-Then you must request approval to attend.
+I'll be candid: traveling and time away from the office are a pain.
+You have to determine whether an event is worth your time, and then you must request approval to attend.

-Next, there are the travel arrangements.
-Then, there is the time out of the office just getting to and from and event, let alone the time spent at the event itself.
+Once you have approval, the next step is the travel arrangements (and did I mention the struggle of reduced flight options and resulting longer travel days?).
+The time out of the office just getting to and from an event is often overlooked.
 Finally, there are the after-event reports and meetings to share what you (hopefully) learned.
+We haven't even gotten to the actual event yet.

 So, why travel?
 What's the real benefit?

-In my opinion, education and connections should be the top benefits of any event you attend.
-Today’s fleet manager has so much to stay ahead of, from changing regulations to fluctuating fuel costs and changes in vehicles impacting maintenance schedules and more.
+Growth.
+Education and connections should be the top benefits of any event you attend.
+Today's fleet manager has so much to stay ahead of, from changing regulations to fluctuating fuel costs and vehicle changes impacting maintenance schedules.

-To justify time away from your already busy schedule, you need to know that you are going to (a) learn something of value and (b) make connections that matter to your fleet operation.
+To justify work travel and time away from your already busy schedule, you need to know that you will (a) learn something of value (new skills, career growth advice, etc.) and (b) make connections with like-minded people that matter to your fleet operation.

 But most of the truck fleet events on the calendars today are working to meet the needs of thousands of different fleet managers and make sure the hundreds of vendors supporting the events are happy.

-Before deciding whether an event is worth your time, make sure that it has the educational and networking elements you need to make the absolute best use of your time.
+Before deciding whether work travel to an off-site event is worth your time, ensure it has the educational and networking elements you need to use your time best.

 WTX is different.
-It’s a much smaller event, and attendance limited.
+It's a much smaller event, and attendance is limited.
 Fleet manager applicants are vetted to ensure only the right mix of truck and van fleet managers are there.
-Additionally, a small number of representatives are on hand from companies truck fleets can genuinely benefit from.
+Additionally, a small number of representatives from companies that truck fleets can genuinely benefit from are on hand.

-Instead of sitting in a large room with hundreds of other people for hours while “experts” drone on and on and on about something you may (not) care about, WTX brings together fleet managers and industry experts for one-on-one networking events.
+Instead of sitting in a large room with hundreds of other people for hours while “experts” drone on about something you may (not) care about, WTX brings together fleet managers and industry experts for one-on-one networking events.

-One aspect of WTX that I was the most curious about was the one-on-one networking appointments, which I kept hearing referred to as “Speed Dating for Fleet.”
-Fleet managers are provided with a schedule of brief appointments with key industry suppliers to have personal, one-on-one conversations about the aspects of the programs or products that actually matter to them.
+My favorite part of WTX is the one-on-one networking appointments, nicknamed “Speed Dating for Fleets.”
+Fleet managers are provided with brief appointments with various key industry suppliers to have personal, one-on-one conversations about the aspects of the programs or products that matter to them.
 The appointments are kept brief to meet the most people and keep everyone on task, and follow-up opportunities are provided.

 At the end of WTX, you will have made new relationships with companies that offer what your specialized truck fleet needs.

-And, fleet managers are surrounded by their peers.
-One of my favorite parts of fleet — and a feeling I hear often repeated by truck fleet managers — is the spirit of collaboration between peers.
-Not many industries find companies in the same industry sharing best practices, talking about their challenges, and working together to come up with better solutions.
+Fleet managers are surrounded by their peers.
+One of my favorite parts of fleet management — a feeling I hear often repeated by truck fleet managers — is the spirit of peer collaboration.
+Not many industries find companies in the same industry sharing best practices, discussing their challenges, and working together to develop better solutions, all at the same table.

-Your time is valuable.
-But attending the right event can be priceless in terms of knowledge and relationships gained.
-I highly recommend you make WTX one of your must-attend events for 2020.
-I know I’ll be there!
-Check out page 30 for more details.
+Your time is valuable, but attending the right event can be priceless in terms of knowledge and relationships gained.
+I highly recommend making Work Truck Exchange and Fleet Forward Conference two of your must-attend events for 2024.

 lauren.fletcher@bobit.com